proof88/PGE/PGE/docpages/menu-04-Networking.md

 **GNS** on the other hand, is still actively maintained by Valve, used by Dota and CSGO.
 Because of this, I opted for **GNS**.
-Here is a **small game project** utilizing **GSN**: https://github.com/David-Elle-Jack-Oisin/TeamProject/tree/main/src/network
+Here is a **small game project** utilizing **GNS**: https://github.com/David-Elle-Jack-Oisin/TeamProject/tree/main/src/network

-\section client_server Client and Server
+\section client_server Client-Server Model

 I'm implementing the **client-server** networking model in the engine because it sounds suitable for my future projects and hopefully easier to implement than P2P.
 In this model, there is always exactly 1 machine with server role, and some clients connected to the server.
 There is no communication between clients, server keeps all clients updated about game state.

-\subsection pge_network_access Access to Networking Functionality
+\section pge_network_access Access to Networking Functionality

 PGE provides networking functionality through the PgeNetwork class instance in pge_network namespace, that can be accessed by PGE::getNetwork() function.
 This PgeNetwork instance must be initialized before networking functionality can be used, however PGE initializes it automatically upon startup.